Siloxane

 In organosilicon chemistry, a siloxane is an organic compound containing a functional group of two silicon atoms bound to an oxygen atom: Si\sO\sSi.
 The parent siloxanes include the oligomeric and polymeric hydrides with the formulae H[OSiH2]_{n}OH and [OSiH2]_{n}|.
 Siloxanes also include branched compounds, the defining feature of which is that each pair of silicon centres is separated by one oxygen atom.
 The siloxane functional group forms the backbone of silicones [\sR2Si\sO\sSiR2\s]_{n}|, the premier example of which is polydimethylsiloxane (PDMS).
 The functional group R3SiO\s (where the three Rs may be different) is called siloxy.
-Siloxanes are manmade and have many commercial and industrial applications because of the compounds’ hydrophobicity, low thermal conductivity, and high flexibility.
+Siloxanes are manmade and have many commercial and industrial applications because of the compounds' hydrophobicity, low thermal conductivity, and high flexibility.

 Structure

 Siloxanes generally adopt structures expected for linked tetrahedral ("sp^{3}-like") centers.
-The Si−O bond length is 1.64 Å (vs Si-C distance of 1.92 Å) and the Si-O-Si angle is rather open at 142.5°.
-By contrast, the C−O distance in a typical dialkyl ether is much shorter at 1.414(2) Å with a more acute C−O−C angle of 111°.
-It can be appreciated that the siloxanes would have low barriers for rotation about the Si−O bonds as a consequence of low steric hindrance.
+The Si\sO bond length is 1.64 Å (vs Si\sC distance of 1.92 Å) and the Si\sO\sSi angle is rather open at 142.5°.
+By contrast, the C\sO distance in a typical dialkyl ether is much shorter at 1.414±(2) Å with a more acute C\sO\sC angle of 111°.
+It can be appreciated that the siloxanes would have low barriers for rotation about the Si\sO bonds as a consequence of low steric hindrance.
 This geometric consideration is the basis of the useful properties of some siloxane-containing materials, such as their low glass transition temperatures.

-Synthesis of siloxanes
+Synthesis

-Dimethyldichlorosilane (Si(CH_{3})_{2}Cl_{2}) is a key precursor to cyclic (D_{3}, D_{4}, etc.) and linear siloxanes.
+Dimethyldichlorosilane (Si(CH3)2Cl2) is a key precursor to cyclic (D_{3}, D_{4}, etc.) and linear siloxanes.

 The main route to siloxane functional group is by hydrolysis of silicon chlorides: